Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Auto-Augmentation Breast Lift

-A breast lift alone almost always reduces your breast size.
+As we just showed, a breast lift alone almost always reduces your breast size.
 A study in Plastic & Reconstructive Surgery established that most patients go down one bra cup size after a standard breast lift (meaning they neither combined it with a reduction or augmentation).

 While this is not a problem per se, some women prefer to keep or slightly increase their cup size with a breast lift.
 For women who do not want implants, the answer is an auto-augmentation breast lift.
 It is a procedure where the excess tissue that is typically discarded is used to reshape the breast and retain the volume.
 The surgeon makes a T-shaped incision just like with a standard breast lift and removes the excess skin and underlying tissue.
 But instead of discarding this extra tissue, he or she carefully tucks it back into the breast and rearranges it to give the breast a perkier appearance.